3rd Grade Enrichment Program

 Dr. Chaya Fine, Director of Science Curriculum & STEM Initiative

-Click here for a PDF of the Spring 2019 1st Grade STEAM Enrichment Cluster brochure.
+Click here for a PDF of the Fall 2019 3rd Grade STEAM Enrichment Cluster brochure.

 Click here to fill out the Student Selection Form